austintheriot/wrend/wrend/README.md

 ## Todo

+- In progress: Remove all `user_ctx` references to link contexts, and allow their associated callbacks to supply contexts as the argument for their JavaScript functions

 - Implementing JavaScript API
   - Check that all structs implement `pub fn new()` where appropriate
   - Check that all structs have `#[wasm_bindgen(constructor)]` where needed